icepack/icepack.github.io/pages/install.md

 ### From Docker

+**Note:** The install procedure for Firedrake has changed recently (March 2025) and so has the file structure and naming of the most recent Docker images.
+The recommendations below are on the most recent Firedrake docker image (2025-01) that works like it always has.
+Expect some changes to this soon as we adjust to the new images.

 Docker is a command-line tool that lets you pretend like you're using a different OS.
 The blueprint for how this OS is constructed is called an *image*.
 For example, there's a Docker image that has Firedrake already installed on Ubuntu.